ratschlab/immunopepper/README.md

 ```
 The output of this command line is in `spladder_out/spladder/genes_graph_conf3.ENCFF713JNY.pickle` and the count
 file `graph/spladder/genes_graph_conf3.merge_graphs.pickle` and `graph/spladder/genes_graph_conf3.merge_graphs.count.hdf5`.
-It takes around 7000 seconds for creating the merged splicegraph.
+It takes around 7000 seconds for creating the merged splicegraph using a single thread.

 The mutation files *ImmunoPepper_usecase.maf* and *ImmunoPepper_usecase.vcf* are created arbitrarily.
 We
 just choose a position randomly and replace the original base with another one.